-The goods and services could be described in detail or by reference to another document, such as a sales brochure or your web site.
+The products and/or services could be described in detail or by reference to another document, such as a sales brochure or your web site.

-It is perfectly valid to use general words, such as "services set out in our web site" or "the products listed in our catalogue", if your terms cover various situations.
+It is perfectly valid to use general words, such as 'services set out in our web site' or 'the products listed in our catalogue', if your T&C cover various situations.